Allanally/git-tutorial/readme.md

-Git tutorial
+Yoo everyone, welcome to my git guide!

+Yo, Johnny here

-I-m adding this feature branch
+Im adding this from dev-allan